China state media say 4 popular news apps suspended

-BEIJING (AP) — Chinese state media say four popular news apps have been temporarily removed from the Android store following an order from regulators to tighten control over the spread of information.
+BEIJING (AP) — Four popular Chinese news apps have been temporarily removed from the Android store in China following an order from regulators to tighten control over the spread of information, state media reported Monday.

-The website of the Beijing Daily newspaper said Toutiao, Phoenix News, NetEase News and Tiantian Kuaibao had suspended their downloading services before 3 p.m. on Monday.
+Toutiao, Phoenix News, NetEase News and Tiantian Kuaibao suspended their downloading services before 3 p.m. on Monday, the Beijing Daily newspaper said on its microblog.

 It said Toutiao will be suspended for three weeks and will resume service on April 30, while Phoenix will be taken down for two weeks, NetEase for one week and Tiantian for three days.
 Users can still download the apps from Apple’s App Store.